gergo-nador/noita-explorer/README.md

 - Everything from web, plus:
 - Launch the Noita game
-- Launch the Noita game with differents sets of arguments
+- Launch the Noita game with different sets of arguments
 - Scrape data.wak file
 - Open folders and files in the client's operating system's file explorer